microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 ✅ Run the notebook accompanying this lesson and look at the Month to Price scatterplot.
 Does the data associating Month to Price for pumpkin sales seem to have high or low correlation, according to your visual interpretation of the scatterplot?
 Does that change if you use more fine-grained measure instead of `Month`, eg. *day of the year* (i.e. number of days since the beginning of the year)?

-In the code below, we will assume that we have cleaned up the data, and obtained a dataframe called `new_pumpkins`, similar to the following:
+In the code below, we will assume that we have cleaned up the data, and obtained a data frame called `new_pumpkins`, similar to the following:

 ID | Month | DayOfYear | Variety | City | Package | Low Price | High Price | Price
 ---|-------|-----------|---------|------|---------|-----------|------------|-------